 Morrowind is the third game in the series called the ”Elder Scrolls”.
 You might be familiar with the previous games in the series, such as "Arena" and "Daggerfall", but most certainly you're well aware of Morrowind's sequels: "Oblivion" and "Skyrim".
 Morrowind hit the store shelves back in 2002 and became an instant hit among the entire gaming community.
 It was not only embraced due to its stunning graphics of that time but also for the intriguing storyline, the immersive gameworld and its depth.
-Some RPG enthusiasts also regard Morrowind to be one of the best role-playing games of all time, sharing the title with other great games such as ”Baldur's Gate”, ”Neverwinter Nights” and ”Dragon Age:Origins”.
+Some RPG enthusiasts also regard Morrowind to be one of the best role-playing games of all time, sharing the title with other fantastic games such as ”Baldur's Gate II: Shadows of Amn”, ”Neverwinter Nights” and ”Dragon Age:Origins”.

 The game takes place on the island of Vvardenfell, which is a province in Morrowind.
-Due to the nature of the game you can actually do anything you like, whenever you like.
-You want to swim around the island?
-Sure, do it.
-Want to become almighty?
-It's up for grabs.
-Perhaps that's also one reason to why its still popular, over 10 years after its release.
+Due to the nature of the game you can actually do anything you like, without getting punished for it.
+Perhaps that's also the main reason to why it's still so popular, over 10 years after its release.
 Morrowind is a great game, of that can be no doubt.

-"Rebirth" sprung to life in 2007 with my mod-series; ”New Cities Project”, which basically can be described as town- expansions of different cities such as Seyda Neen, Caldera and Gnisis.
-As this project went on, I had some sort of revelation.
-Why not merge all the plugins, and create a massive overhaul of sorts?
-What you see here is the result of that process.
-A massive overhaul that will transform the island into something very special.
-Down below you can review some of the changes, but expect to see a lot more in-game.
+"Rebirth" sprung to life in 2007 with my mod-series - ”New Cities Project”, which basically can be described as town- expansions of different cities such as Seyda Neen, Caldera and Gnisis.
+As this project went on, I had some sort of revelation - why not merge all the plugins, and create a massive overhaul of sorts?
+What you see here is the result of that process; A full concept modification, or overhaul if you will, that will transform Vvardenfell into something very special.
+Down below you can view some of the changes, but expect to see a lot more in-game.

-Remember that this mod is a work in progress, things can and will probably change.
-For those of you who want more written information about the changes done in this modification, check this changelog: Moddb.com and/or watch this video for a quick general oversight: Moddb.com
+Please keep in mind that this mod is a work in progress, meaning that things can and will change.
+For those of you who want more written information about the changes in this modification, please refer to the following changelog: Moddb.com and/or watch this video for a quick general overview: Moddb.com

-Explore the Island of Vvardenfell once again.
-But things have changed since the last time you were on visit.
-Bandits make it harder to travel throughout the wilderness, new dark cults have formed and it's harder than ever to survive in an already dark world.
+Explore the Island of Vvardenfell once again, but keep in mind that things are not what they used to be.
+New packs of bandits and villans have made it harder to travel throughout the wilderness, new dark cults have formed and it's harder than ever before to survive in an already dark and hostile enviroment.

 Rebuilt cities with loads of details

-Cities is no longer an empty shell with a few NPC's wandering about.
+Cities are no longer an empty shell with a few NPCs wandering about.
 Discover how things might have turned out if the developers had more time to improve on their creation.
-A massive increase in detail including new traders, NPC's, houses, Inns and an overall feel that cities are actually "alive".
+Expect a massive increase in detail including new traders, NPCs, houses, shops, Inns and an overall feel that cities are actually "alive".

 More than 20 new creatures to battle

-Draw your weapons against new vicious creatures such as the mighty Draugr Deathlord, the chilling Frost Monarch or the charming Daedra Seducer.
-Make no mistake, these foes are not to be taken lightly.
+Encounter new vicious creatures such as the mighty Draugr Deathlord, the chilling Frost Monarch or the charming Daedra Seducer.
+Beware, these foes are not to be taken lightly!

 New weapons, armor and misc items

-Battle your way through Vvardenfell with a vast new array of weapons and armor, both normal ones that complement the sets already found in-game and ones that are more powerful.
+Battle your way through Vvardenfell with a vast new array of weapons and armor, both normal ones that complement sets already present in-game and uniques' that are far more powerful.